Eustachius De Lannoy

 Though he served the Dutch, the origin of Captain de Lannoy was from France.
-He was part of the Delano family or de Lannoy family and is an ancestor of US President Franklin D. Roosevelt.
+He was part of the Delano family or de Lannoy family.

 Early life

 De Lannoy was born on December 30, 1715, in Arras, France.
 He belonged to the de Lannoy family, an immigrant noble family from the Franco-Belgian border town of Lannoy.
 He was a Roman Catholic and early in his life he joined the Dutch East India Company.
 Over time, he became an expert in constructions for fortifications.
 He arrived in Colombo, Ceylon (present Sri Lanka) in 1737, where General Imhoff was stationed.
 General Imhoff had a liking towards De Lannoy and he took him to Travancore in 1739.